MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/single-file-components.md

     - `template` attribute.
 Or set `<template>` tag.
 Both give the same result.
 - Actions
     - `methods` attribute of functions.
 Handle user input and get or set values in the state such as on `data`.
     - `computed` attribute of functions.
-Similar to methods but used for getting values only, values are **cached**, you can't pass parameters and you access computed values without brackets.
+Similar to methods, but, this is used for _getting_ values only, values are **cached**, you can't pass parameters, and you access computed values like a variable i.e. without using brackets like for a method call.

 ### Props and computed